(This question arrived in a letter that went missing after a raid – I don’t recall where it’s from.)

 I struggled a lot when thinking about how to answer this question.
 It’s not because I don’t know how I feel in prison, I do.
 But putting emotions into words is not so easy.
-Some basic understanding of the human brain can explain the difficulty I faced.
+Some basic understanding of the human brain can explain part of the difficulty I faced with this.

-Since the part of the brain that controls feelings has no capacity for language, it makes putting our feelings into words very difficult.
+Since the part of the brain that controls feelings has no capacity for language, it makes putting our feelings into words very difficult at times.
 This is why sometimes you can get a good or bad feeling about something but are unable to verbalize exactly why.

 So in an attempt to answer this question, I decided to share two entries from my personal journal.
 Both were written about 2 years into my sentence.
 This is a more intimate look into my mind while I’m in prison.
 Hopefully, it’s a worthy answer to this question.